Sound of Freedom (film): Plot

 In 2013, Roberto Aguilar, a poor father of two from Tegucigalpa, Honduras, is approached by a woman called Giselle.
 She offers to sign his young children, Rocío and Miguel Aguilar, to child modeling contracts.
 He accepts and takes them to the photoshoot.
 When he returns to pick up his children, they are gone.
 It is revealed that the children have been abducted and sold to be used as sex slaves.

 In Calexico, California, Tim Ballard is a Special Agent for Homeland Security Investigations (HSI), where he arrests people who possess and distribute child pornography.
 The painful work takes a great toll on his personal life, and this is only worsened when another agent, Chris, points out that despite arresting and prosecuting numerous child predators, they are largely unable to prevent more children from being exploited.
 Ballard knows this is because most of them are outside the U.S., but Chris' words stick with him.
 He speaks to a suspect he arrested, Ernst Oshinsky, deceiving the man into believing he is a secret pedophile himself and using quotes from Oshinsky's novel.
-Once he gains Oshinsky's trust, he sets up a meeting with a trafficked child, prompting Ballard to arrest Oshinsky on child trafficking charges, and is able to arrest Earl Buchanan, the man who purchased Miguel.
+Once he gains Oshinsky's trust, he sets up a meeting with a trafficked child, prompting Ballard to arrest Oshinsky on child trafficking charges, and is able to arrest Earl Backman, the man who purchased Miguel.

 Ballard rescues Miguel and asks him for information that would help him find other missing children.
 Ballard learns that Miguel's sister Rocío is still missing, and the boy asks him to save her.
 Ballard arranges for Miguel to return home to Roberto, but not before Miguel gives Ballard his sister's Saint Timothy necklace.
 Ballard starts looking for Rocío, and his search leads him to Cartagena, Colombia.
 He meets with Vampiro ("Vampire"), a former Cali Cartel accountant who now works to save children from sex trafficking, and Jorge, a Colombian police officer.
 They gain information on Giselle, whose real name is Katy Juarez, a former beauty queen.

 After reading about a child sex club in Thailand which was shut down, Ballard decides that this is the perfect cover story to acquire a large number of Katy's children in a sting operation.
-Ballard gets a wealthy citizen named Paulo Delgado to help with the mission.
+He also gets a wealthy citizen named Pablo Delgado to help fund the mission.
 Ballard's supervisor, Frost, orders Ballard to return to the U.S. as he does not have the authority to conduct such an operation on foreign soil.
 Ballard resigns from his position rather than abandon the search for Rocío.